jrashvin98/twitchChatToPDF/README.md

 ## Step 2 — Download the EXE File 💾

-1. From this [page](<https://mega.nz/file/JbwmHCYL#rpr75A9rU8Sp2sYkvV9JPS6TPu4whVIIQFjTXJUVn2g>), download the EXE file.
+1. From this [page](<https://mega.nz/file/JbwmHCYL#rpr75A9rU8Sp2sYkvV9JPS6TPu4whVIIQFjTXJUVn2g>), download the TwitchChatExportPDF.exe file.

 2. Create a new folder, and place both the CSV file Twitch provided and the EXE file you just downloaded into it.

-3. Run the EXE file.
+3. Run the TwitchChatExportPDF.exe file.

 4. A new folder called **Twitch Chat History** will be created automatically.